canonical/k8s-dqlite/README.md

   it's bound to the node's IP and port.

 2. On each joining node, prepare the environment:
-   - Backup the dqlite data directory (`/var/data`).
+   - Backup the Dqlite data directory (`/var/data`).
-   - Remove the existing the dqlite data directory.
+   - Remove the existing the Dqlite data directory.
 3. Copy the `cluster.crt` and `cluster.key` from the main node and place it into the joining node's `/var/data`.
 4. Create the `init.yaml` file with the following content